 Clean drinking water

 It seems so natural: you turn on the tap to pour yourself a glass of refreshing water.
 Tap water that is also drinking water is a convenient luxury that we are used to in Europe and many parts of the wold.
-But even in the most developed countries, where the quality standards for drinking water are high and strictly regulated, your drinking water contains all kinds of substances you don’t really want to expose your body too.
-More importantly, the quality of the water from our tap is declining.
-As more and more often contaminations like PFAS are found everywhere around us in our environment, food and drinks.
+But even in the most developed countries, where the quality standards for drinking water are high and strictly regulated, your drinking water contains all kinds of substances you don’t really want to expose your body to.
+More importantly, the quality of the water from our tap is declining, as more and more often contaminations like PFAS are found everywhere around us in our environment, food and drinks.

 Water quality in the Netherlands

 We are a Dutch company, so let’s take the Netherlands for example.
-The Netherlands is often seen as the country with one of the best drinking water from the tap in the world.
+The Netherlands is often seen as the country with some of the best drinking water from the tap in the world.
 And yes, it is true that the requirements for clean drinking water are very high here.
 Dutch tap water cannot be compared to tap water in France or Spain, which often has a strong taste of chlorine.
 However, some drinking water companies in the Netherlands also add chlorine to their water.
-Although chlorine kills viruses in drinking water and bacteria, chlorine is not something you want to consume to stay healthy.
+Although chlorine kills viruses and bacteria in drinking water, chlorine is not something you want to consume to stay healthy.
 It also gives the water a chlorine taste, and that’s not particularly tasty.
-You probably experienced this taste when going on a holiday to Italy for example, where the water can contain more chlorine.
+You probably experienced this taste when going on holiday to Italy, for example, where the water can contain more chlorine.